• Skip to primary navigation

 Because there’s a good chance that I’m going to be the highest bid, but I don’t want to get into that right now since you need to compare anyways.
 But know that’ll be the highest bid.”

-For the indecisive buyer, don’t waste your time by saying call me last and instead tell them that this will be the highest bid and give them some information to help them make an informed decision.
+For the indecisive buyer, don’t waste your time by saying call me last instead tell them that this will be the highest bid and give them some information to help them make an informed decision.

 Know – It – All Buyer:

 Dealing with this buyer kind is often difficult.
 These buyers often show off how much they know about that product, and they like treating them as an expert.
-A salesman who knows this trick wins his or her Sales Point.
+A salesman who knows this trick wins his or her Sales Points.

 Here are the clues to identify this kind of buyer:

-1. Are you using SEMrush and Ahrefs for keyword research?
+- Are you using SEMrush and Ahrefs for keyword research?

-3. How much traffic will you give me in three months?
+- How much traffic will you give me in three months?

-4. Can you give me one million organic traffic in three months?
+- Can you give me one million organic traffic in three months?

-And more often, the Sales Reps are like, why don’t I slap on his or her face and say, if you know it, why don’t you buy the product.
+And more often, the Sales Reps are like, why don’t I slap on his or her face and say, if you know it, why don’t you buy the product?

-The problem with this kind of buyer is that this buyer thinks they know it all; maybe they’re enthusiasts; perhaps frustrated signers at another life who wish they were doing the same what you do.
+The problem with this kind of buyer is that this buyer thinks they know it all; maybe they’re enthusiasts; perhaps frustrated signers at another life who wish they were doing the same as you do.

 So, they like to play the role of your boss.
-They want to tell you how to do it; how it gets done and what good it looks.
+They want to tell you how to do it; how it gets done and how good it looks.
 They pretend to be an expert, that is what I think.
 They are just too informed.

-How to tackle this buyer:
+How to tackle this know – it – all buyer:

-Okay, so what we are going to do with the know-it-all buyer, believe it or not, and this will sound super scary to you, and we will embrace them.
+Okay, so what we are going to do with the know-it-all buyer, believe it or not, and this will sound super scary to you, and we will embrace them?
 We are just going to agree with everything they say.

 So they say this is not difficult.
 I know you could take my computer and do it.
 And I am pretty sure someone can take your strategy and make it for you for a lot less money than what I charge you.